josiasmontag/laravel-email-verification/README.md

 - [x] Event based: No need to override your `register()` method.
 - [x] Using the Laravel 5.3 notification system.
 - [x] Allow certain routes for verified users only using the `IsEmailVerified` middleware.
-- [x] Resend the verification email anytime.
+- [x] Let the users resend the verification email at anytime.
+- [x] Ready for Localization.

 ## Configuration